canonical/ubuntu-pro-for-wsl/docs/reference/firewall_requirements.md

 If the client system is behind a proxy, ensure that the proxy is configured to allow the required connections.

 [^1]: [Access to the Microsoft Store](https://learn.microsoft.com/en-us/microsoft-store/prerequisites-microsoft-store-for-business) is required for the online installation of WSL instances.
-Without it Ubuntu Pro for WSL will still be functional but it will not be possible to install WSL instances centrally from Landscape.
-In this case WSL instances have to be installed manually on the Windows hosts.
+Without it Ubuntu Pro for WSL will still be functional but it will only be possible to install WSL instances centrally from Landscape from custom tarballs, not from the official Ubuntu releases.

 [^2]: Access to the contract server and Landscape server is required for proper operation of Ubuntu Pro for WSL.